AustralianSuper vs Hostplus: Which super fund is right for you?

 How do their fees and performance figures compare?

-Looking at the default options, Hostplus has delivered slightly better returns over the past 3, 5 and 10 year periods.
+Looking at the default options, Hostplus has delivered slightly better returns.
 The difference in these figures is only minor and both funds are top-performing funds compared to others in the market.

 However, Hostplus does offer several low-fee indexed investment options (more on this below).